Distribution Control of Stochastic Oscillators via Periodic Feedforward and Population-Level Feedback: References

-\begin{IEEEbiography}[]{Haruhiro Kume} received the bachelor's and \hi{Master's degrees} in engineering from Tokyo Institute of Technology, Yokohama, Japan, in 2021 and 2023, respectively.
-His research interests include control of a population of oscillators. \end{IEEEbiography}
+\begin{IEEEbiographynophoto}{Haruhiro Kume} received the bachelor's and \hi{Master's degrees} in engineering from Tokyo Institute of Technology, Yokohama, Japan, in 2021 and 2023, respectively.
+His research interests include control of a population of oscillators. \end{IEEEbiographynophoto}

-\begin{IEEEbiography}[]{Hideaki Ishii} received the M.Eng. degree from Kyoto University in 1998, and the Ph.D. degree from the University of Toronto in 2002.
+\begin{IEEEbiographynophoto}{Hideaki Ishii} received the M.Eng. degree from Kyoto University in 1998, and the Ph.D. degree from the University of Toronto in 2002.
 He was a Postdoctoral Research Associate at the University of Illinois at Urbana-Champaign in 2001--2004, and a Research Associate at The University of Tokyo in 2004--2007.
 He was an Associate Professor and then a Professor at the Department of Computer Science, Tokyo Institute of Technology in 2007-- 2024.
 Currently, he is a Professor at the Department of Information Physics and Computing at The University of Tokyo since 2024.
 He was a Humboldt Research Fellow at the University of Stuttgart in 2014--2015.
 He has also held visiting positions at CNR-IEIIT at the Politecnico di Torino, the Technical University of Berlin, and the City University of Hong Kong.
 His research interests include networked control systems, multiagent systems, distributed algorithms, and cybersecurity of control systems.

 Dr. Ishii has served as an Associate Editor for Automatica, the IEEE Control Systems Letters, the IEEE Transactions on Automatic Control, the IEEE Transactions on Control of Network Systems, and the Mathematics of Control, Signals, and Systems.
 He was a Vice President for the IEEE Control Systems Society (CSS) in 2022--2023 and an elected member of the IEEE CSS Board of Governors in 2014--2016.
 He was the Chair of the IFAC Coordinating Committee on Systems and Signals in 2017--2023 and the Chair of the IFAC Technical Committee on Networked Systems for 2011--2017.
 He served as the IPC Chair for the IFAC World Congress 2023 held in Yokohama, Japan.
 He received the IEEE Control Systems Magazine Outstanding Paper Award in 2015.
 Dr. Ishii is an IEEE Fellow.